Cambridge Day Trip from London: A Complete Guide for 2026

 Driving tip

-While we recommend taking the train if you do drive you can stop at the beautiful Audley End House and Garden.
-Audley End is one of England’s grandest mansions and is located right off Highway M11.
+While we recommend taking the train, if you do drive, you can stop at the beautiful Audley End House and Garden.
+Audley End is one of England’s grandest mansions and is located right off the M11.
 Check out the video below for a tour of Audley End.

 Best places to stay in Cambridge